the demon abalam

 Rank in the Hierarchy of Hell

-Abalam likely holds a mid-level throne in hell’s grim order, ranked as a king or great prince under Paimon’s vast banner.
+Abalam has likely a middle-ranking entity in Hell’s hierarchy, serving as a king or great prince under Paimon’s command.

-In texts like Ars Goetia, he slots into the royal tier, one of nine kings, such as Bael or Asmodeus, but always secondary—his power flows from superiors, not from solo rule.
+In texts like the Ars Goetia, he is listed among the royal ranks as one of nine kings, like Bael or Asmodeus, but he is always second in command.
+His power comes from those above him, not from ruling alone.

-This setup mirrors hell’s pyramid: Lucifer or Satan at the peak, princes like Beelzebub below, then kings commanding legions for tasks.
-Abalam reports directly to Paimon, a western domain lord, and joins Beball as twin enforcers in rituals.
+This structure is like a pyramid, with Lucifer (Satan) at the top, princes like Beelzebub below, and kings who command legions for various tasks.
+Abalam reports directly to Paimon, who rules the western domain, and works with Beball as twin enforcers during rituals.

 Mystical Correspondences